Z2PackDev/Z2Pack/doc/source/tutorial_core.rst

     likely need a slightly higher ``move_check_factor``.

     This check can be disabled by setting ``no_move_check=True``

+* Minimum distane between neighbouring strings
+    For both the check for distance between the largest gap and its neighbouring WCC and the check for movement of WCC, no additional string will be added after the distance between two strings has reached the value set by ``min_neighbour_dist``.

 .. caution:: Even carefully chosen convergence options can sometimes
     lead to false results, especially when the WCC move very quickly